 - Scammers will often claim they work for official organisations, such as the FCA or a law firm.

-- Using high-pressure tactics to encourage you to act quickly.
+- Using high-pressure tactics, encouraging you to act quickly.

 - Being vague about how they will recover your money.
 There probably won’t be a clear plan.